Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 Tested the image stitching approach and applied an OCR model for the panoramic image (3 hours)
 #### Thursday :
-Tested the OCR models and chose the one with the best accuracy, prepared the evaluation report for the OCR modela and image stitching technique (3 hours)
+Tested the OCR models and chose the one with the best accuracy, prepared the evaluation report for the OCR models and image stitching technique (3 hours)
 #### Saturday :
 prepared a readme file for this task and recorded the video (3 hours)